-HAA Board Committee and Board Review the Process
+3. HAA Grants Committee and Board Review the Process

 Peer panel recommendations are forwarded to Houston Arts Alliance's Grants Committee, which reviews and votes to ensure the panel process was followed with integrity.
 The Grants Committee then sends its approval to the HAA Board of Directors for its review of the process.
-The Committee and Board do not alter the recommendations from the panel's adjudication.
+The Committee and board do not alter the recommendations from the panel's adjudication.

-City of Houston Approval
+4. City of Houston Approval

-Once the HAA Board has approved the panel's process, recommendations are forwarded to the Mayor's Office of Cultural Affairs for final approval by the Mayor.
-Recommendations are not final until the City of Houston's approval process is complete.
+Once the HAA Board of Directors has approved, recommendations are forwarded to the Mayor's Office of Cultural Affairs for final approval by the mayor.
+Recommendations are not final until the City of Houston approval process is complete.

-Award Amounts
+5. Award Amounts

-The amount of each Support for Organizations grant is based on a formula that is explained on page 35.
-All Support for Organizations grants have a maximum possible amount, as well as a minimum amount.
-Support for Artists and Creative Individuals and Festivals grants receive the amount requested in the application, up to the grant program's maximum award.
+The amount of each Support for Organizations grant is based on a formula that is explained on page 25.
+All SO grants have an estimated eligible award.
+SACI and Festival grants receive the amount requested in the application, up to the grant program's maximum award.
 Funds are limited by projected or in-hand cash receipts, depending on the performance of the Hotel Occupancy Tax.